essienjames/SpringAPI/README.md

 You can then query the API endpoints using Postman e.g. GET localhost:8080/users/get-all

 ## How to run tests
-To run the tests simply pass ` mvn test ` to the terminal, this will run the project and all automation tests.
+To run the tests simply pass ` mvn test ` to the terminal, this will run the project and all unit/integration/api tests.